State Law Background

 Local governments in Florida generally lack authority to regulate firearms or ammunition, and the state requires the Department of Agriculture and Consumer Services to issue a license to carry a concealed weapon to any applicant who meets certain basic qualifications.

-In 2016, Florida had the 26th highest rate of gun deaths per capita among the states.
-Florida was a net exporter of crime guns in 2016, ranking 33th highest in its rate of crime gun exports that year.
+In 2017, Florida had the 28th highest gun death rate among the states.
+Florida was also a net exporter of crime guns in 2017, ranking 35th highest in its rate of crime gun exports that year.

 Florida Firearms Laws